appdev-lessons/debugging/content.md

 ---

-- Have you tried using `debugger` in one of your Rails projects or assignemnts to trigger a breakpint?
+- Have you tried using `debugger` in one of your projects or assignemnts to trigger a breakpint?
 - Yes
   - Great!
 Remember to keep this tool handy when debugging your applications.
 - No